-This lovely cottage is set amongst six acres of beautiful woodlands on a high promontory on the edge of Bowness-on-Windermere.
+This lovely cottage is set amongst beautiful woodlands on a high promontory on the edge of Bowness-on-Windermere.

 A wonderful location set amongst beautiful countryside, within easy reach of Lake Windermere and the ever popular and charismatic Bowness on Windermere.

 As you enter this hidden glade, the many delights of this retreat will unfold, with mature trees, fir, bracken and the occasional wildlife on display.

 A superb location to organise a group of friends and family to get away from it all and enjoy a memorable break, simply relax in the hot tub and take in the beautiful surroundings.

 This welcoming cottage offers a lovely sitting room with picture windows to bring the natural beauty of the surroundings into the main guest area.

 A modern woodburner makes for cosy evenings around the fire and a modern, well-equipped kitchen with open plan dining area and an adjoining utility area provide all you need to enjoy some wonderful home cooking.

 The ground floor bedroom contains a king-size luxurious bed and a modern en-suite bathroom, a hallway and useful utility area with cloakroom.

 Upstairs the cottage boasts a further four bedrooms, two with en-suites and a superb house bathroom with an inviting shower and bath for relaxing in.